-We have had an active Sisterhood Book Group at Temple Beth Torah for many years.
-We enthusiastically welcome new participants.
+We have had an active Book Group at Temple Beth Torah for many years.
+We enthusiastically welcome new participants ( men and women).
 Currently our meetings are approximately every six weeks, on Monday evenings at TBT starting at 7:00 pm.
 We choose eight books each year, mostly fiction but also some non-fiction.
 Members select books reviewed in various sources, such as Hadassah Magazine, Moment Magazine, and the Jewish Book Council.
 Personal recommendations are welcomed.
 Fiction and non-fiction books covering a variety of Jewish topics, are considered.
 Programs are based on discussion questions supplied by publishers and the Jewish Book Council.
 Occasionally participants create their own questions and present additional information about the selected book and/or its author.
 We also usually have some delicious snacks – join us!

-The Beautiful Possible by Amy Gottlieb.
+by Amy Gottlieb.
 This novel follows a postwar love triangle between an American rabbi, his wife, and a German-Jewish refugee.
 This story spans 70 years and considers the hidden boundaries of marriage and faith, and the mysterious ways we negotiate our desires.

 by Nicholas Dawidoff.
 Recount of one of the strangest episodes in the history of espionage.
 This is a biography about a major league baseball player who also worked for the Office of Strategic Services (CIA).

 The Last Watchman of Old Cairo: A Novel by Michael David Lukas

 The Two Family House by Lynda Cohen Loigman